Bonajuto Artisan Chocolate from Modica

 The grainy, sugary mixture becomes slightly smoother, although the bars still retain a distinctive texture.

-The result is a very pure, sugary chocolate bar.
+The result is a pure, sugary chocolate bar.
 It is produced in various concentrations of chocolate and with a range of flavours.
 The shop also sells pastries and even a chocolate liqueur.
 My personal favourite was a small pastry filled case stuffed with minced veal, chocolate and spices.
-A very Italian style mince pie called ‘Mpanatigghi (derived from empanadas!)
+An Italian style ‘mince pie’ called ‘Mpanatigghi (derived from empanadas!)

 And, although I’d promised myself I was not going to buy any chocolates…somehow, I am now the proud owner of three small bars of Antica Colceria Bonajuto chocolate.
 To be saved for a very special occasion.